Welcome to Saint Elizabeth Ann Seton Parish

 There is a sign-up sheet on the bulletin board in the lobby if you would like to lead a rosary at any time.

-INVITATION TO EUCHARISTIC HOLY HOUR
+OPEN INVITATION TO OUR EUCHARISTIC HOLY HOUR

-Monday, April 1st from 12pm—1pm
+Monday, May 6, from 12pm—1pm

-See you on Mon., April 1st at 12 noon at our Holy Hour
+See you on Mon., May 6th at 12 noon at our Holy Hour

 WEDNESDAY AFTERNOON BIBLE STUDY